 TipUse egg whites to tenderize meat.

-3. Cashew nuts taste better than groundnuts.
+3. Cashew nuts taste better than groundnuts. (my opinion)

 The authentic Sichuan style Kung Pao chicken used ground nuts in the recipe.
 The ground nuts are normally deep-fried in advance.:

 1. Boil the ground nuts in water for two minutes.